Our top tips!

 Ignore the myths

-There are many myths that you might hear about money, but it is best to ignore them.
+There are many myths about money, but it is best to ignore them.
 Some myths include “money is the root of all evil” and “I need to be lucky to get it”.
-Remember that you need to work hard for the money that you earn and, as a result, you should be able to enjoy that money and the benefits it brings you!
+Remember you need to work hard for the money you earn and, as a result, you should be able to enjoy that money and the benefits it brings you!

 Understand the value

 The value of money is hard to define, and it can be especially confusing when you first start managing money by yourself.
 The value of money changes depending on your situation, so it is important to make sure you understand what you have and what you can afford and only spend within that.